Learning to accelerate distributed ADMM using graph neural networks: Method

 \section{Method}

-The key observation of our paper is that the distributed ADMM iterations introduced in Section~\ref{sec:admm} can be rewritten in the form of two message-passing steps of form \eqref{eq:mpnn}.
-In the following, we explicitly establish the connection between the ADMM iterations and GNNs in Section~\ref{sec:gnn-admm}.
+Our key observation is that the distributed ADMM iterations introduced in Section~\ref{sec:admm} can be rewritten in the form of two message-passing steps of form \eqref{eq:mpnn}.
+In Section~\ref{sec:gnn-admm}, we explicitly establish the connection between the ADMM iterations and GNNs.
 Further, we describe how the hyperparameters of the iterations can be parameterized using neural networks.
-In Section~\ref{sec:network}, we then describe how to train the parameters of this network using unrolled ADMM iterations. \looseness=-1
+In Section~\ref{sec:network}, we then describe how to train the parameters of this network using unrolled ADMM iterations.